SulmanK/Blog/docs/writing/posts/recsys_overview.md

 These components are combined by computing their dot product.
 A high dot product value indicates a good match between the user and the item.

+#### Deep Learning Techniques
+In recent years, deep learning techniques have enabled advancements in recommendation systems, particularly with architectures like the dual encoder

 ## References
 [1] [Recent Developments in Recommender Systems: A Survey](https://arxiv.org/abs/2306.12680)